-Do I or don’t I need term life insurance?
+Do you need term life insurance?

 It’s a question many people ponder.
 But with so many competing priorities affecting your budget, do you really need life insurance of any variety to protect your family from financial hardship?